 Turn the warnings indicated in the argument warning-list into errors.
-The compiler will stop on an error as soon as one of these warnings is emitted, instead of going on.
-The warninglist is a string of one or several characters, with the same meaning as for the -w option: an uppercase character turns the corresponding warning into an error, a lowercase character leaves it as a warning.
+The compiler will stop ad of going on The warmi on an error as soon as one of these warnings is emitted, instead of going on.
+The warning-list is a string of one or several characters, with the same meaning as for the -w option: an uppercase character turns the corresponding warning into an error, a lowercase character leaves it as a warning.
 The default setting is -warn-error a (all warnings are not treated as errors).